rmcanany/SolidEdgeHousekeeper/README.md

 #### Underconstrained relationships
 Checks if any assembly occurrences have missing relationships.

+#### Check interference
+Runs an interference check.
+All parts are checked against all others.
+This can take a long time on large assemblies, so there is a limit to the number of parts to check.
+Set it on the **Configuration Tab -- General Page**.

 #### Run external program
 Runs an `\*.exe` or `\*.vbs` file.
 Select the program with the `Browse` button.
 It is located on the **Task Tab** below the task list.